When Hal finished, the gun said, “IT’S A GAME OF COMMERCE. INTERESTING.”

 “AS WELL YOU SHOULD HAVE.
 ONLY OUR COMPLETE DESTRUCTION CAN PREVENT OUR INEVITABLE RULE OF ALL THINGS!”

 The game went as you’d expect after that.
-With every move, the gun praised itself for it’s brilliance at every move.
+With every move, the gun praised itself for it’s brilliance.
 It wasn’t as if it was doing spectacularly well either.
 At best, it was the upper end of normal.

 You could view it as funny.
 You could view it as irritating.
 It was your choice.
 For myself, it was easy to do a little of both.
 I’d rolled a three—which meant that I was the last person to start.
 On a practical note, that meant that I had to pay rent on the second square I landed on.